-Christie Brinkley Stuns At 65, Showing Off Legs In Skintight Black Mini Dress
+Christie Brinkley Stuns At 65, Showing Off Legs In Skintight Black Minidress

 “Best cast!
 Opening night was Everything,” another wrote.

-Brinkley will be in Las Vegas through Sunday, April 14 before she heads to broadway for a limited run on Broadway in New York City.
-And it’s easy to see that she’s been having a great time getting back to her Broadway roots as the supermodel has been posting a ton of photos of herself from the show.
+Brinkley will be in Las Vegas through Sunday, April 14, before she heads off for a limited run on Broadway in New York City.
+And it’s easy to see that she’s been having a great time getting back to her Broadway roots, as the supermodel has been posting a ton of photos of herself from the show.

 Brinkley recently opened up to Vogue about her role in the musical, saying that her ailing father was the one who encouraged her to step out of her comfort zone and play the role of Roxie in the first place.